You’ve heard this story before: the pressure on marketing to prove its value is at an all-time high, and it’s not getting any easier.

 When thinking about Marketing Performance and how it can drive your organization towards success, we have 3 suggested takeaways:

 - Take control and define the targets or objectives marketing should be measured against.
-Don’t settle for vanity metrics, go deep and challenge your team to create impact.
+Don’t settle for vanity metrics for digital marketing campaigns, go deep and challenge your team to create impact.

 - Remember there are two parts to Marketing Performance: Marketing Performance Management (MPM) and Execution.
 They are equally important — treat them that way, or you may struggle.